 European Union | 3.5% |

 The Japanese automotive pump market is rising at a moderate rate, since the automobile industry places the hybrid electric cars (HEVs) on the top.
-Japanese manufacturers, such as Toyota, Honda, and Nissan, are applying electric fuel, coolant, and oil pumps that are of high efficiency in order to maximize the performance of the engine and the battery.
+Japanese manufacturers, such as Toyota, Honda, and Nissan, are utilizing high-efficiency electric fuel, coolant, and oil pumps to maximize the performance of both the engine and the battery.

-The demand for mechanical pumps remains stable in normal cars, but with hybrid power plants being used more, the need for electronic control-based pump systems is also rising.
-Japan is also a pioneer in the development of small and low-noise pump technologies which are especially suitable for urban and compact vehicles.
+The demand for mechanical pumps remains stable in conventional cars, but with the increasing use of hybrid power plants, the need for electronic control-based pump systems is also rising.
+Japan is also a pioneer in the development of small and low-noise pump technologies, which are especially suitable for urban and compact vehicles.

 Country | CAGR (2025 to 2035) |